Interesting places and attractions along the Coastal Scenic Drive from Bay St. Louis, MS to Gulf Shores, Alabama

 In the event the Ferry can’t run because of weather conditions you can return across the bridge to the mainland and drive along Mobile Bay to Mobile and hookup again with Highway 90.

-Fort Morgan, Gulf Shores Alabama to Perdido Key, Florida
+Travel from Fort Morgan, Gulf Shores Alabama to Perdido Key, Florida

 Fort Morgan is at the tip of the narrow peninsula that serves as a barrier island separating Mobile Bay from the Gulf.
 Fort Morgan and Fort Gaines served to guard Mobile from sea invasion.
 Both saw action in the Civil War in the Battle of Mobile Bay.
 Both Forts are now historic sites and open for touring and offering interesting exhibits on their history from before the Civil War through World War II.

-Gulf Shores – Orange Beach, Alabama
+Visiting Gulf Shores – Orange Beach, Alabama

 Fort Morgan Road runs along Mobile Bay until Gulf Shores, a resort community of high rise condos, cottages, and inns along the ocean and complimented by an assortment of seafood restaurants, pubs, water sports outfitters, retail shops, and boutiques.
 It also has a large public beach for those not staying on the waterfront.
 Learn more what the area has to offer here.